In today's uncertain times, it is the perfect moment to reflect on how you have been living your life.

 I am pretty sure that Jeff Bezos loves his work and that is why even though he has all the money in the world, he keeps working on creative and innovative ideas.

-Tom Cruise gets a kick out of traveling the world and performing his own stunts all the time pushing the limits of innovation.
+Tom Cruise gets a kick out of pushing the limits of innovation while performing his own stunts.

 And The Rolling Stones will never stop performing because they love being on stage!